 2. Understand the limitations of larger restaurants and fast-food chains.
 They work with pre-made sauces and ingredients, have line cooks preparing different parts of the same meal, usually have unseasoned staff (pun intended) and cross-contact is often hard to avoid.
 Restaurants which make their own bread or use flour in recipes (pizza, battered & fried food, bakery items, etc.) are also less likely to be able to ensure your dish is free from gluten.

 5. Double check about the fryer.
 It is easy to believe that the fries you are ordering are gluten-free because potatoes are on your safe list.
-However, restaurants often have only one fryer, and once your French fries have been deep fried in the oil they also used to fry the chicken nuggets, your fries are no longer gluten-free.
+However, restaurants often have only one fryer, and once your French fries have been deep fried in the oil they also used to fry the chicken nuggets, your fries are no longer gluten-free (Another study done by Gluten Free Watchdog in 2020 also found cross contact with gluten when gluten-free foods were cooked in shared fryers with wheat).
 Also, if they recycle their oil, even a dedicated fryer may not protect you from cross-contact.

 Thus, seemingly gluten-free items (potatoes + vegetable oil) may still contain gluten—it never hurts to check.
 By the way, there are restaurants like Chick-fil-A which do typically use a dedicated GF fryer for their french fries, but always ask before ordering at each store!